toshimaru/blog.toshima.ru/_posts/2016-08-24-publish-jekyll-without-gh-pages.md

 ---
 layout: post
-title: Publish Jekyll without gh-pages branch
+title: Publish Jekyll site without gh-pages branch
-description: Github releases supports variety of sources of Github Pages in Github blog, which allows developer to publish Github Pages without gh-pages branch.
+description: "Github releases supports variety of sources of Github Pages in Github blog, which allows developer to publish Github Pages without gh-pages branch.
 Since this feature, you can publish your Jekyll site without using gh-pages branch and Github deployment can be more simpler now.
-Build page on docs directory First step: Configure build destination.
+Build page on docs directory First step: Configure build destination."
 tags: jekyll github
 ---